10/31/2024

 Mike Dennison

 Yeah, here's how we look at it.
-You know, in Q3, we had a good quarter, as you know, 22% up sequentially, which was nice to see on the top of our half, 52% up the prior quarter.
+You know, in Q3, we had a good quarter, as you know, 22% up sequentially, which was nice to see on the top of 52% up the prior quarter.
 So Q3 was good.
 But Q3 was a little softer than we expected it to be.
 So that gave us some view of Q4 that said, okay, we're going to have seasonality, which you mentioned.
 And with that seasonality, we think we're going to have a little softness as well.
 So I think we'll be up year on year in Q4.
 And so that's good.
 And in Q1, our first view of Q1 is up year on year as well.
 So that's good.
 But I think we're really being tempered in thinking that all of the OEMs have come out of the problems, the inventory issues already or in Q4 to really give us relief in 2025.
-So we're being pretty conservative in that estimate until we see what really happens in that business in early part of next year.
+So we're being pretty conservative in that estimate until we see what really happens in that business in the early part of next year.

 speaker

-Larry Soho
+Larry Solo

 speaker